mysterious-divyansh1/Website/README.md

 -------

 If you are struggling, please reach out.
-Either create a GitHub issue or send us an email at ProjectValidator2019@gmail.com
+Either create a GitHub Issue or send us an email at projectvalidator2019@gmail.com

 License
 -------